Crime Prevention Tips

 - Use a video camera or camera to record all valuables in your home.

-Deter – Lighting, trimmed bushes, alarm-monitoring signs, and other measures all deter criminals.
+Deter – Lighting, trimmed bushes, alarm-monitoring signs, video cameras and other measures all deter criminals.

 Delay – Properly working locks, 3-inch screws, glass block windows, and other similar measures all delay burglars and thieves.